 - 1. Lying to school personnel.
+(All)

-(All) - 2.
-Littering or spitting on property.
-(1-11) - 3.
-Stealing.
-(6>) - 4.
-Defamation, which includes violating the privacy or making false statements or misrepresentations about an individual or group of individuals that harm the reputation of the person or group by demeaning them.
+- 2. Littering or spitting on property.
+(1-11)

+- 3. Stealing.
+(6>)

+- 4. Defamation, which includes violating the privacy or making false statements or misrepresentations about an individual or group of individuals that harm the reputation of the person or group by demeaning them.
 (All) - 5.
-Discrimination, or the negative or offensive treatment of an individual or group based on actual or perceived color, creed, disability status, gender, sex, sexual orientation, weight, race, national origin, ethnic group, religion, religious practice, or other discriminatory classification or using any of the above as a basis for treating another in a negative or offensive manner.
+Discrimination, or the negative or offensive treatment of an individual or group based on, for example, actual or perceived color, creed, disability status, gender, sex, sexual orientation, weight, race, national origin, ethnic group, religious practice, and prohibit denigration of a student's physical size/shape or other discriminatory classification or using any of the above as a basis for treating another in a negative or offensive manner.
 (6>) - 6.
 Harassment, which includes a sufficiently severe action or a persistent, pervasive pattern of actions or statements directed at an identifiable individual or group which are intended to be or which a reasonable person would perceive as ridiculing or demeaning.
 (11>) - 7.
 Sexual harassment, which includes unwelcome sexual advances, requests for sexual favors, taking, sending or retaining (unless for the purpose of reporting/evidence) sexually explicit videos, pictures or auditory recordings and other verbal or physical conduct or communication of a sexual nature.
 (All) - 8.
 Hazing, which includes any intentional or reckless act directed against another for the purpose of initiation into, affiliating with or maintaining membership in any school sponsored activity, organization, club or team.
-(11-13)

-- 9. Bullying, which consists of inappropriate persistent physical, verbal and/or nonverbal behavior including threats or intimidation of others treating others cruelly, terrorizing, coercing, or habitual put-downs.(11-13) - 10.
-Cyber-bullying, including, but not limited to, the use of instant messaging, email, websites, social networking sites, text messaging or use of any electronic or digital communication when such use infringes upon the general health, safety and welfare of District students and employees.
-(11-13) - 11.
-Selling, distributing, using or possessing obscene material.(11-13) - 12.
-Using any form of tobacco including but not limited, smokeless tobacco, e-cigarettes and electronic smoking devices.
+(11-12) - 9.
+Bullying, which consists of inappropriate persistent physical, verbal and/or nonverbal behavior including threats or intimidation of others treating others cruelly, terrorizing, coercing, or habitual putdowns.(11-12) - 10.
+Cyber-bullying while on school grounds or off school grounds, including, but not limited to, the use of instant messaging, email, websites, social networking sites, text messaging or use of any electronic or digital communication when such use infringes upon the general health, safety and welfare of District students and employees.
+(11-12) - 11.
+Selling, distributing, using or possessing obscene material.(11-12) - 12.
+Possessing, using, solicitation of sale, selling, buying any form of tobacco including but not limited, cigarettes, smokeless tobacco, e-cigarettes and electronic smoking devices.
 (6-All) - 13.
-Possessing, consuming, selling, distributing or exchanging look- a- like drugs, synthetic drugs, drug paraphernalia, alcoholic beverages or illegal substances, or being under the influence of either.
-Possessing, consuming, selling, distributing, exchanging or sharing prescription and nonprescription drugs.
+Possessing, consuming, solicitation of sale, selling, buying, distributing or exchanging look- a- like drugs, synthetic drugs, drug paraphernalia, alcoholic beverages or illegal substances, or being under the influence of either.
+Possessing, consuming, solicitation of sale, selling, buying, distributing, exchanging or sharing prescription and nonprescription drugs.
 (All) - 14.
 Gambling or extortion.
 (6>) - 15.
-Exposure of the body's private parts.
+Exposure of one's genitals or breasts.
 (11>) - 16.
 Making a false alarm about a fire, bomb threat, or other emergency, or inappropriately calling 911 or discharging a fire extinguisher or an automatic external defibrillator.
 In addition, no communication devices can be used at any time during an emergency situation, to ensure the safety of all individuals in the school building In addition, communication devices must be silenced and cannot be used at any time during an emergency situation to ensure the safety of all individuals in the school building, unless authorized to do so.
 (AED).
-(12,13) - 17.
+(12) - 17.
 Reckless or unauthorized operation of a motor vehicle on and around school property.
 (All) - 18.
 Engaging in or displaying unacceptable physical or sexual contact.
 (All)

-E. Misconduct on school busses, such as but not limited to:
+E. Misconduct on school buses, such as but not limited to: